foxfriends/mahjong/README.md

 # Mahjong

+>   Work in progress: This game is not yet playable.

 Play Mahjong in your browser with your friends.

 Please note this is the real Mahjong game, not the weird tile matching one.
 We don't play that one.